Skip to content

 kubectl delete namespace aws-observability

-Delete pods and redeploy them after you delete the aws-observability namespace.
+Delete pods, and then redeploy them after you delete the aws-observability namespace.

 4 Comments